What Stump Grinding Really Costs in Hampton Roads (2026)

 They already know the machines don't grind well.
 When you return the rental and try to explain that the machine didn't grind properly, the rental place already knows.
 They know the teeth are dull.
 They just don't care — it's cheaper for them to leave them dull and it keeps you renting longer.

 No experience.
 A stump grinder is not a lawnmower.
-Knowing how to read the root system, approach the stump efficiently, avoid utilities, and work around obstacles is skill built over thousands of jobs.
+Knowing how to read the root system, approach the stump efficiently, and work around obstacles is skill built over 14 years and thousands of jobs — including hurricane disaster cleanup where we ground stumps block after block, all day, every day.
 Your first stump is our ten-thousandth.

 What You Get With a Professional